 Spanish Adverbs

-Overall, an adverb is a word that complements or can modify a verb, an adjective or even other adverbs.
+An adverb is a word that complements or can modify a verb, an adjective or even other adverbs.
 Adverbs are divided according to the change they perform in a sentence.
 In the following lesson, you will learn about the different types of adverbs in Spanish and how to use them properly.

 In previous lessons you learned how to describe people, places and things through the use of descriptive words called adjectives.
-These include words like bonito (pretty), lento (slow), and gordo (fat).
+These include words like bonito "pretty," lento "slow," and gordo "fat."

 You can also describe actions in a similar way.
 Instead of adjectives, you will use adverbs.
 Examples of adverbs include rápidamente (quickly), lentamente (slowly), suavemente (softly), et cetera.
 These words describe how an action is taking place and may refer to a variety of characteristics.